oar-team/kameleon/docs/source/grid5000_tutorial.rst

 Save the previous file as a YAML file.
 For instance, hello_world.yaml.

 .. note::
-    Be sure of respecting the YAML syntax and identation `yaml`_.
+    Be sure of respecting the YAML syntax and indentation `yaml`_.

 .. _yaml: http://www.yaml.org/